oelarnes/spells/README.md

 - `set_context`: Typically, a dict of abitrary values to use in column definitions, for example, you could provide the quick draft release date and have a column that depended on that.
 You can also provide a one-row dataframe and access the column values.

 - `read_cache`/`write_cache`: Use the local file system to cache and retrieve aggregations to minimize expensive reads of the large datasets.
 You shouldn't need to touch these arguments unless you are debugging.

+- 'log_to_console': Set to `logging.INFO` to see useful messages on the progress of your aggregation, or `logging.WARNING` to see warning messages about potentially invalid column definitions.

 ### Enums